 Revised English Bible - Sample Verses

-John 1:1, 14 – “When all things began, the Word already was.
-The Word dwelt with God, and what God was, the Word was.
-So the Word became flesh; he came to dwell among us, and we saw his glory, such glory as befits the Father's only Son, full of grace and truth.”
+John 1:1, 14 – “In the beginning the Word already was.
+The Word was in God’s presence, and what God was, the Word was.
+So the Word became flesh; he made his home among us, and we saw his glory, such glory as befits the Father’s only Son, full of grace and truth.”

-John 3:16 – “God loved the world so much that he gave his only Son, that everyone who has faith in him may not die but have eternal life.”
+John 3:16 – “God so loved the world that he gave his only Son, that everyone who has faith in him may not perish but have eternal life.”

 John 8:58 – “Jesus said, ‘In very truth I tell you, before Abraham was born, I am.’”

-Ephesians 2:8-9 – “For it is by his grace you are saved, through trusting him; it is not your own doing.
-It is God's gift, not a reward for work done.
+Ephesians 2:8-9 – “For it is by his grace you are saved, through faith; it is not your own doing.
+It is God’s gift, not a reward for work done.
 There is nothing for anyone to boast of.”

-Titus 2:13 – “looking forward to the happy fulfilment of our hopes when the splendour of our great God and Saviour Christ Jesus will appear.”
+Titus 2:13 – “looking forward to the happy fulfilment of our hope when the splendour of our great God and Saviour Christ Jesus will appear.”